rahullakhaney/ohsnap-rails/README.md

 # Ohsnap

-A ruby gem for ohsnap.js [developed by justin domingue](https://github.com/justindomingue)
+A ruby gem for ohsnap.js [library by justin domingue](https://github.com/justindomingue)

 A simple notification jQuery/Zepto library designed to be used in mobile apps